TRAPH research project: Traffic management and information system

-TRAPH aimed to design and prototype the data management of ASFiNAG’s new traffic management and information system 2.0.
+The aim of TRAPH was to design and prototype the data management of ASFiNAG’s new traffic management and information system 2.0.

-As a motorist on Austria’s freeways and expressways, you often ask: Why does the overhead indicator show 60 km/h right now?
-To answer such inquiries even for points in the past – for example in official investigations – ASFiNAG needs a modern data management system.
-This system ensures the efficient processing of such questions.
+As a driver on Austria’s freeways and expressways, you know the situation: Why is the overhead indicator showing a speed limit of 60 km/h right now?
+In order to be able to answer such queries for a longer period of time in the past – for example in the case of inquiries from the executive – ASFiNAG is to be supported by a modern data management system for the efficient processing of such questions.

-For this purpose, the switching of overhead indicators must remain traceable.
-Therefore, the correlations between the sensor data recorded along the route and the switching decisions of the overhead indicators are stored in a database.
-Situations that can trigger switching include the detection of the end of a traffic jam or wet road conditions.
-These can lead to a dynamic restriction of the permissible speed.
-Central questions are, for example, which switching operations occur most frequently on certain freeway sections.
-It is also relevant which situations and measures lead to certain indications.
-Another important use case is the evaluation of the local distribution of the circuits.
+The switching of overhead indicators must be traceable.
+To this end, the correlations between the sensor data recorded along the route and the switching decisions of the overhead indicators are stored in a database.
+Examples of situations that can trigger switching are the detection of the end of a traffic jam or wet conditions on the road, which lead to a dynamic restriction of the permitted speed.
+Central questions are also which switching operations occur most frequently on certain sections of the highway or which situations and measures lead to certain displays.
+A further use case is the evaluation of the local distribution of switching operations.

 Problem

-The traceability of the circuits on the overhead indicators on expressways and highways is only available for a short time.
+The traceability of the circuits on the overhead displays on expressways and highways is only available for a short time.

 Selected methodology